 I'm 38, my partner rolls his eyes and says I'm too young to go through perimenopause.
 Is this true?

-He may be right that 38 is too young for perimenopause however over the past 20 years as a clinical hormone coach, I've seen the median age for perimenopause go down to where it is not unusual for women to experience Stage I symptoms in their early thirties.
+He may be right that 38 is too young for perimenopause however over the past 20 years as a clinical hormone coach, I've seen the median age of perimenopause go down to where it is not unusual for women to experience Stage I symptoms in their late twenties and early thirties.
 (There are three stages of perimenopause.)

 So what is the cause of this age decline?
-You will have to first address it by what causes perimenopause in the first place.
+In order to answer that question, you will have to first address what causes perimenopause in the first place, estrogen deficiency.

 A statistic from the North American Menopause Society is that by 2025, more than 1 billion women around the world will be post-menopausal.
 This does not have to be the case.
 You have more control when you enter into menopause, if at all than you think.